gopytsrs/GIC-TG-IAP-2023/README.md

     -   `CommandHandler`
         -   Exceptions are handled for cases where users enter invalid input when entering deposit/withdraw amount
     -   `BankAccount`
-        -   A custom exception `InsufficientBalanceException` is created, and it is raised when withdraw amount is more than balance
+        -   A custom exception `InsufficientBalanceException` is raised when withdraw amount is more than balance
+        -   A custom exception `InvalidAmountException` is raised when withdraw/deposit amount is less than or equal to zero

 ##### Possible extensions and improvements: